 Sardine vs Tuna - Health impact and Nutrition Comparison

-Sardines are oily saltwater fish that are harvested from the mediterranean sea, north and European shores of the Atlantic ocean.
+Sardines are oily saltwater fish harvested from the mediterranean sea, north, and European shores of the Atlantic ocean.
 Due to its geographical importance, countries like Portugal, Italy, and some middle eastern countries that are on the Mediterranean shores consume a lot of sardines.
-The country that consumes the highest amount of sardines in Portugal.
+The country that consumes the highest amount of sardines is Portugal.

-Sardines can be available yearlong, however, fresh sardines are available during the warm seasons, between May and October mostly.
-In addition to that, during that season sardines consume the most amount of food and become fatter and tastier.
+Sardines can be available year long; however, fresh sardines are mostly available during the warm seasons, between May and October.
+In addition to that, during that season, sardines consume the most amount of food and become fatter and tastier.
 A difference that exists between sardines and tuna is their size and weight.
 Sardines are usually between 15-30 cm and weigh around 150g each.
 They are available in the sea in schools of sardines.

 Tuna is a saltwater fish that is harvested in all oceans of the world.
-Tuna has an importance in the sushi market, it has a high value in that market that it is also sold in auctions.
-Japan is the country that consumes the highest amounts of tuna and that is mostly due to their gastronomy which focuses on sushi and sashimi.
+Japan is the country that consumes the highest amounts of tuna, which is mostly due to their gastronomy which focuses on sushi and sashimi.
+Tuna has an importance in the sushi market, and it has a high value in that market that it is also sold in auctions.

 A significant difference exists between them, which is the weight and size of the fish.
 An average tuna is between 2-2.5 meters and weighs around 250kg.

-Different countries have their signature dish when it comes to sardines, for example in Italy, Sicily a famous regional dish is pasta con le sarde, which is spaghetti mixed with sardines and anchovies.
-In Portugal where seafood is one of the main sources of proteins in gastronomy, they rely heavily on sardine consumption.
+Different countries have their signature dish when it comes to sardines.
+For example, in Italy, Sicily, a famous regional dish is pasta con le sarde, spaghetti mixed with sardines and anchovies.
+In Portugal, where the seafood is one of the main sources of proteins in gastronomy, they rely heavily on sardine consumption.
 One of the famous sardine dishes is grilled sardines.

-Tuna, on the other hand, can be consumed raw, which is the case in sushi and sashimi in Japanese gastronomy.
+On the other hand, tuna can be consumed raw, which is the case in sushi and sashimi in Japanese gastronomy.
 Raw tuna is of high value as it needs culinary mastery and the best type of fish for the perfect flavors.

 Tuna can be grilled, canned with different types of oils.
 The most common consumption of tuna is the raw form which is in Japanese gastronomy.
 Another famous tuna dish is seared tuna.
-Canned tuna has a variety of ways that it could be eaten, one of the common ways is the tuna pasta, where canned tuna is associated with different types of pasta and garnishes.
+Canned tuna has a variety of ways to be eaten; one of the common ways is the tuna pasta, where canned tuna is associated with different types of pasta and garnishes.

-In this article, we are going to compare sardine and tuna based on their difference in nutritional content, weight loss and diet impacts, and health impacts.
+In this article, we will compare sardine and tuna based on their difference in nutritional content, weight loss and diet impacts, and health impacts.

 Nutritional content comparison

 In this section of the article, we are comparing the nutritional content of sardine and tuna.
-The sardine taken into consideration is canned in oil which is compared to tuna which is cooked in dry heat.
+The sardine taken into consideration is canned in oil compared to tuna, which is cooked in dry heat.

 Both sardine and tuna have a glycemic index that is equal to 0.